 These tools make it easy for you to accomplish your goals via the web without needing to hire an experienced web developer.

-Technical Support for the WebTools
+Support for the WebTools Toolbox

-The UIS Office of Web Services schedules at least one WebTools workshop on the UIS campus each semester.
+The UIS Office of Web Services schedules at least one WebTools Toolbox workshop on the UIS campus each semester.
 We list the dates on our Workshop schedule.
 We also advertise the workshops via Campus Announcements email and via the UIS Calendar.

 The tools are actually quite easy to learn.
 People who jump in and try something are off and running in no time.
 The WebTools Calendar is the easiest tool to try first.

-Once you login to WebTools, you will find links to more resources, as well as links to the tools themselves.
-Help is available on the Web Tools home page and via Help buttons within
+Once you login to the WebTools Toolbox, you will find links to more resources, as well as links to the tools themselves.
+Help is available on the WebTools Toolbox homepage and via Help buttons within some of the tools.